Robust Classification via a Single Diffusion Model: Experiments

 \textbf{Optimization budget $\eta$.} To find the best optimization budget $\eta$, we test the robust accuracy of different optimization budgets.
 As shown in \cref{fig:ablation_epsilon_o}, the robust accuracy first increases and then decreases as $\eta$ becomes larger.
 When $\eta$ is small, we could not move $\vect{x}$ out of the adversarial region.
 However, when $\eta$ is too large, we may optimize $\vect{x}$ into an image of another class.
 Therefore, we should choose an appropriate $\eta$.
 In this work, we set $\eta = 8/255$.

-\textbf{Momentum optimizer.} We then study the optimization algorithm for likelihood maximization in \cref{equation:optimization_real}.
-Optimizing without momentum results in 69\% robustness, which is approximately 7\% lower than that with momentum.
-This suggests that a better optimization algorithm could decrease the unconditional diffusion loss more effectively, thus improving the robustness.
-Using more advanced optimization algorithms for likelihood maximization may lead to even greater robustness, and we leave this to future works.

-\textbf{Sampling timesteps.} We also try to further reduce the number of sampling timesteps.
-One way is to only calculate the diffusion loss of the first $T'$ timesteps $\{i\}_{i=1}^{T'}$~(named ``first'').
-Inspired by \cite{ddim}, another way is to use systematic sampling, where we use timesteps $\{iT/T'\}_{i=1}^{T'}$~(named ``uniform'').
-The results are shown in \cref{fig:ablation_ts}.
+\textbf{Sampling timesteps.} We also attempt to reduce the number of timesteps used in calculating the diffusion loss.
+Since only the DC is influenced by this parameter, we conduct this experiment exclusively on DC to minimize the impact of other factors.
+One way is to only calculate the diffusion loss of the first $T'$ timesteps $\{i\}_{i=1}^{T'}$~(``first-clean'' and ``first-robust'' in \cref{fig:ablation_ts}).
+Inspired by \citet{ddim}, another way is to use systematic sampling, where we use timesteps $\{iT/T'\}_{i=1}^{T'}$~(``uniform-clean'' and ``uniform-robust'' in \cref{fig:ablation_ts} ).
 Both methods achieve similar results on clean accuracy and robust accuracy.
 Although a significant reduction of $T'$ does not lead to an obvious drop in clean accuracy, it will significantly affect robust accuracy due to the reason discussed in \cref{sec:time_reduction}.